 With donor advised funds, who selects the recipient of the charitable gift?

 Naturally, you – the donor – have the flexibility to name the charitable organization(s) that will receive funds from your donor advised fund.
 The donor also has control over the timing of the gift.
 For example, it may be advantageous for tax purposes for the donor to make a large contribution in a particular calendar year.
 However, the donor may not have any particular charitable causes in mind at the time the contribution is made to Endow Urbandale.
 The donor advised fund allows the donor to make the contribution when it is advantageous for the donor – for example, during a high income year – and to delay the making of grants until appropriate charitable needs are identified by the donor.

 Do all donors to Endow Urbandale need to have identified charitable causes?

-No. Endow Urbandale encourages contributions to its General Fund from donors who do not necessarily have a specific charitable cause in mind, but who wish to benefit the Urbandale community generally.
+No. Endow Urbandale encourages contributions to its Community General Endowment Fund from donors who do not necessarily have a specific charitable cause in mind, but who wish to benefit the Urbandale community generally.
 One of the responsibilities of the Board of Endow Urbandale is to manage these unrestricted gifts in its General Fund.
 The Board will annually solicit applications for grants from community organizations.
 A portion of the income (5% maximum) from the assets of the general fund will then be distributed annually to those civic, cultural, educational and charitable causes and organizations within the community of Urbandale having the most pressing needs of the day.